Reihsa/DOSTResourceMonitoringLEGIT/README.md

 ### 1. Backend / API

 - **auth.js**
-  - Added export statement to expose JWT authentication function:
+  - Added export statement to expose JWT authentication function: (Can be change if needed)
     ```js
     export { authenticateJWT };
     ```